omaar25/End-to-end-Machine-Learning-Project-with-MLflow/README.md

 ##  Project Overview

-This project is a dynamic Flask web application designed to provide real-time machine learning predictions using a custom pipeline.
+This project is a dynamic Flask web application designed to provide machine learning predictions for predictive maintenance.

+# Project Motivation
+Predictive maintenance offers transformative benefits in reducing operational costs, enhancing uptime, and improving equipment reliability.
+This application aims to empower end-users with actionable insights, enabling a shift from reactive to proactive maintenance.

+## Success Criteria
+To gauge project success, we will assess the following:
+1. **Model Performance:** Evaluated based on precision, recall, and F1 score, ensuring accurate and relevant failure predictions.
+2. **User Experience:** The web application is designed for ease of use, with a focus on responsiveness and intuitive navigation.
+3. **Operational Impact:** Demonstrated reduction in unplanned downtime and maintenance expenses through timely maintenance interventions.

 ##  Key Features
 - **Machine Learning Pipeline**: Implements a robust and scalable pipeline that includes data ingestion, data preprocessing, feature engineering, and model inference to deliver accurate predictions.